RizzRizz23/CommyGames-/README.md

 Hello!

 NOTICE:
-The CommyGamesLauncher file just lanuches CommyGames in a blank tab more compactly.
+<br>The CommyGamesLauncher file just lanuches CommyGames in a blank tab more compactly.
 The COMMYGAMES html file is what actually holds everything.

 CommyGames are not just games, there will be more soon!